AndyCYao/StockFighter/README.md

 To Do List:
 	-Possible bugs in FourthTradeMT
-		A.) buy limit orders seems to be cancelled immediately after placed by the CheckFill class. probably has to do with the cash.
+		Done A.) buy limit orders seems to be cancelled immediately after placed by the CheckFill class. probably has to do with the cash. this was because of bug in checkign the timestamp of order with current UTC time. i have disable it because doesn't work

-		B.) the CurrentStatus doesnt produce the same NAV as the execution socket NAV. better to run the same script in thirdTradeTest sell_side, because they have an indicator there to tell us. turns out execution websocket is more accurate. because it calcaultes individual fill and their price.
+		Done B.) the CurrentStatus doesnt produce the same NAV as the execution socket NAV. better to run the same script in thirdTradeTest sell_side, because they have an indicator there to tell us. turns out execution websocket is more accurate. because it calcaultes individual fill and their price.

 	-Implement in fourthTradeMT an outlier checker, if impending outlier, cancel everything in the opposition position. ie.